CptOfEvilMinions/GuardiansOfTheNetwork/week4_post_redteam/README.md

 0. What is the command line of Explorer.exe?
 0. How do you verify Explorer.exe with VirusTotal?
 0. Discover how to display network connections for Explorer.exe.
-0. What is the PID of the Powershell.exe?
+0. What is the PID of the Empire shell(malicious Powershell.exe)?
+0. What is the parent process of the Empire shell?
-0. What is the PPID of the Powershell.exe?
+0. What is the PPID of the Empire shell?
-0. What is the start time of Explorer.exe?
+0. What is the start time of Empire shell?
-0. What is the path of the Powershell.exe?
+0. What is the path of the Empire shell?
-0. What is the command line of Explorer.exe?
+0. What is the command line of Empire shell?
 0. Submit the process hash to VirusTotal.
 What is the result?

 #### TCPView